 The Mammoth-Yosemite Airport east of Highway 395 between mile markers 22.74 and 20.36 is planning an impermeable fence around its perimeter.
-The fence will include a 1.7 mile long segment that abuts the Caltrans right-of-way on the east side of the highway.
+The fence will include a 1.7-mile-long segment that abuts the Caltrans right-of-way on the east side of the highway.

-• Collaborative Action: Plan and build additional fencing on the west side of the highway to prevent deer being trapped within the ROW and deer-vehicle collisions.
+• Collaborative Action: Plan and build additional fencing on the west side of the highway to prevent deer being trapped within the right-of-way and reduce deer-vehicle collisions.